SeaowlGroup/SeaowlGroup/rapport.md

 python3 executable_file.py
 ```

-The parameters can either be set manually in the launch files if the simulation is launched that way, either be entered in a graphic interface for `executable5.py`, or be set in an Excel or YAML file put in `asv_common/param/` and executed respectively with `executable6.py` or `executable9.py`.
+The parameters can either be set manually in the launch files if the simulation is launched that way, either be entered in a graphic interface for `manInterface.py`, or be set in an Excel or YAML file put in `asv_common/param/` and executed respectively with `executable6.py` or `executable9.py`.

 ### Inputs and Outputs
 When a simulation is over, an input file and an output file (both plain text files) are respectively created in `asv_common/input/` and `asv_common/output/`.
 These are .txt files representing the table of all the parameters and indicators of all the opuses launched by a specific simulation.
 The naming convention is _YYYYMMDDhhmmss_.txt (Year, Month, Day, hour, minute, second of launch of the simulation).
 These informations can be plotted using `asv_common/graph_drawer.py`.

+### Output indicators

+The output consists of diverse performance indicators relative to each opus :
+- The duration of the opus
+- Three indicators of security : natural, logarithmic and logarithmic with offset
+- Four indicators of anticipation : acc, omega, r and time
+- Four indicators of agglutination : acc, omega, r and time
+- The real dCPA of the ASV with the ships (not with static obstacles)
+- The minimum distance at which the ASV crossed in front of a ship (-1 if the ASV didn't cross by the front side of the obstacle)
+- The number of times the ship crossed in front of the ASV (if the ship moves in a straight line, it reveals how much the ASV hesitated before choosing to cross by port or starboard)

+**Include the pdf file written by Adrien**

 ## Content
 ### Naming Conventions
 - The source files are either located in a `/src` subdirectory of each package when written in C++, or in a `/nodes` subdirectory when written in Python.
 If the name of a file contains '_node_', then it is a file that creates a node.
 - The scripts used to launch a test bench are in a `scripts/` directory in the concerned packages.
 The main scripts are in `scripts/python`.
 If their name contains '_man_', it is meant for launching a single simulation with user defined parameters, if it contains '_auto_' it is meant for launching a bench using the parameters from a file in the `/config/param/` directory of the package.